 I complimented the new system with an ultrawide 34″ Dell UltraSharp U3417W monitor with 3440×1440 pixels in a 21:9 ratio for $589.
 So the entire system set me back $1,810.

 My Asus Chromebook Flip was very compact, but a bit TOO compact.
 The tiny screen and keyboard got on my nerves, and I found I much preferred the 11.6″ touchscreen on a basic Dell 3120 Chromebook I received for work in May 2016.
 I wanted to explore 11.6″ touchscreen “flip” Chromebooks that converted into tablet form and would be able to run Android apps once that feature came out of beta in ChromeOS.
-This sort of device would be too costly for students under our current funding limits, but might be a great choice for teachers.
+That sort of device was too costly for students under our funding limits at the time, but was suitable for teachers.

 So I ordered at my own expense a $360 Dell 3189 Chromebook and a $320 Lenovo N23 Yoga.
-Both units have 11.6″ 1366×768 touchscreens, 4GB RAM, and 32 GB SSD.
+Both units had 11.6″ 1366×768 touchscreens, 4GB RAM, and 32 GB SSD.
 (16 GB might be plenty for a Chromebook, but for Android apps I thought a bump to 32 GB might be worthwhile.)
-The Dell has a 1.6 GHz Celeron N3060 processor, while the Lenovo has a MediaTek MT8173c processor.
+The Dell had a 1.6 GHz Celeron N3060 processor, while the Lenovo had a MediaTek MT8173c processor.
 Eventually we did buy a bunch of the Lenovo N23 Yogas for faculty members at our elementary and middle schools, and in 2020 the COVID-19 pandemic would lead us to buy 2-in-1 Chromebooks for students in Pre-Kindergarten through 2nd Grade.

 2017: iPhone X